 Are raw almonds safe to eat daily?

 Yes!
 Raw almonds are a great source of healthy fats and protein.
-Just be mindful of portion size—around a handful per day is ideal.
+Just be mindful of a portion size of around a handful per day is ideal.

 Can I use unsoaked almonds in raw recipes?

-You can, but soaking improves texture, digestion, and flavor.
+You can, but soaking improves texture, digestion, and flavour.
 It’s best to soak almonds for creamy or blended recipes.

 How long does homemade almond milk last?